 by Contributing Author

-This September, the square will host three major events, starting with Malta Rocks, a concert showcasing Malta’s homegrown talent.
+This September, on this web page, the square will host three major events, starting with Malta Rocks, a concert showcasing Malta’s homegrown talent.

 On the 17th of September, Malta Rocks Will Feature Destiny Chukunyere, the Island’s Very Own Eurovision Winner